victorx64/devrating/docs/white-paper.md

 in accordance with the Elo formula.
 If a programmer deletes lines of several authors in a work, we first lower the ratings of the authors of the deleted lines.
 Then we increase the programmer’s rating by the sum of the changes of the ratings of the authors of the deleted lines.

-To reduce the risk of a sharp drop in the rating due to new requirements, the programmer is motivated to work on several functionalities or projects in parallel.
+A line modification is a deletion of the old line and creating a new one.

 ## Reward